Why Data Governance Is No Longer Optional

 CEO & Chief AI Architect at EPC Group

-With 28+ years of experience in enterprise technology consulting and as a Microsoft Press bestselling author, Errin leads EPC Group's data governance and compliance practices for Fortune 500 organizations across regulated industries.
+Errin has 29 years of experience in enterprise technology consulting.
+He is also a bestselling author with Microsoft Press.
+Errin leads EPC Group's data governance and compliance practices for Fortune 500 companies in regulated industries.